abdullahbf/election_analysis/README.md

 ## Overview

-The purpose of the project was to perform an analysis on a sample election results file (election_results.csv) using Python and determine the winning candidate and the county with the largest turnout.
+The purpose of the project was to perform an analysis on a sample election results file (election_results.csv) using Python and determining the winning candidate as well as the county with the largest turnout.
 The results were then saved to election_analysis.txt in an easy to read format.
 "PyPoll.py" contains the code used for candidate results analysis.
 "PyPoll_Challenge.py", on the other hand, contains the code for county analysis as well as all the "PyPoll.py" code.

 ## Analysis